Luis Cernuda: Exile in Britain

 In 1935 at a salon hosted by Carlos Morla Lynch, a diplomat, diarist, amateur musician and closet homosexual working in the Chilean Embassy in Madrid, Cernuda met an English poet called Stanley Richardson, nine years younger than him, who was making a brief visit to the country.
-He had already met Altolaguirre and Concha Méndez in London.
+Richardson had already met Altolaguirre and Concha Méndez in London.
 They enjoyed some kind of intense but short-lived relationship, commemorated in a poem dated 20–22 March 1935 and included in Invocaciones, before Richardson returned home.
 In February 1938, Richardson arranged for him to give a series of lectures in Oxford and Cambridge.
 At the time, Cernuda thought that he would be away from Spain for one or two months, however this was to be the start of an exile that would last for the rest of his life.
 The lectures never took place.
 Richardson was well-connected, however, and arranged a party for him, attended by celebrities such as the Duchess of Atholl, Gavin Henderson, 2nd Baron Faringdon, the Chinese ambassador, Rebecca West and Rose Macaulay.
 Even by then, the situation in Spain meant that it was not advisable for Cernuda to return and so Richardson suggested that he should join a colony of evacuated Basque children at Eaton Hastings on Faringdon's estate.

 After a few months in England, penniless and barely able to speak English, he went to Paris with the intention of returning to Spain.
 But he stayed on in Paris on receiving news of what was happening in his native land.
 In August 1938, Richardson and Cernuda met again in Paris but, to judge from various of Cernuda's letters of the time, the intensity of their relationship had greatly weakened.
 In September 1938 Richardson secured him a position as Spanish assistant in Cranleigh School.
 In January 1939 he became the lector at the University of Glasgow.
 Richardson was to die on 8 March 1941 in an air raid while dancing at the Ritz.
 Cernuda wrote an elegy for him which was included in Como quien espera el alba in 1942.
 There is a poignant postlude.
 In August 1944, while walking around Cambridge, Cernuda noticed a framed photograph of Richardson hanging in the window of a Red Cross shop.
 On the back was part of the name of his godmother.
 Cernuda bought it.